vaeproj/vaeproj/README.md

 from executables to command line applications or websites.

 Languages:
+- C++
-- C
+- Python
 - Lua
-- Python
-- C#
+- Swift
-- C++
+- Java

 ( Concatenated into a top to bottom table in order of fluency, the last 2 still most definately being a work in progress lol )

-Websites:
+Website:
 - vaepa.net/
-- artemis.xyz/

 Contact:
 - vaetrading_pa@outlook.com